-This document, namely the Solvency and Financial Condition Report (SFCR), has been prepared in accordance to the Commission Delegated Regulation (EU) 2015/35 of October 2014, supplementing the Directive 2009/138/EC of the European Parliament and of the Council.
-This is a publicly available document that provides information regarding the Company's performance for the year ended 31st of December 2022.
+This document, namely the Solvency and Financial Condition Report (SFCR), has been prepared in accordance with the Commission Delegated Regulation (EU) 2015/35 of October 2014.
+IThis is a publicly available document that provides information regarding the Company's performance for the year endied 31st of December 2023.